 My path has unfolded slowly since that time, allowing me to continue building my skills and to produce paintings which, although highly personal, seem nevertheless to connect with people.
 Over the years I have endeavored to grow beyond my early influences and allow my own voice, my individual way of looking at and interpreting the landscape, to develop organically and to flow into my work with clarity and conviction.
 As Edward Hopper once remarked, "Methods are transient, but personality endures".
 My aim with each effort is to paint the best painting I can, blending glimpses of the essential character of both artist and subject into something distinctive and evocative that is more than the sum of its parts.
 Sometimes I succeed, and often I don't.
 But it is the process that counts.
 As another friend and respected colleague used to say, "Every day in front of an easel is a school day.
 You are always learning."
 Fewer things in life can be as fulfilling, or as frustrating, as that simple truth.

 Which brings us through the how and why to the here and now.
 I am hesitant to try to write more about the work itself because in my view those sorts of things always end up using a lot of words to say very little of any depth or significance.
 What I will say is that my paintings are views of what I think of as my world.
-They may reflect the "facts on the ground" to greater or lesser degrees, with proportionate infusions of memory and imagination, but in the end they reflect what I find interesting and beautiful about my subjects.
-At this point I am content to let them speak for themselves, and to return to my easel each day ready for the challenges and lessons ahead.
+Though always based on direct experience, they may reflect the "facts on the ground" to greater or lesser degrees, with proportionate infusions of memory and imagination.
+They reflect what I find interesting, beautiful, and noteworthy in my travels, filtered through my rather angular sensibilities, and painted with care and deliberation.
+Beyond that, I am content to let them speak for themselves, and to invite viewers to explore them at leisure and draw their own conclusions.

-I count myself fortunate to have had eighteen solo exhibitions of my work over the course of my career to date, and to have had work appear in dozens of group exhibitions around the country, including shows at such august venues as the Gilcrease Museum, Albuquerque Museum, Laguna Art Museum, National Museum of Wildlife Art, and Salmagundi Club in NYC.
-I am also privileged to have one of my paintings in the U.S. State Department's "Art in the Embassies" program.
-The piece is currently in Turkmenistan, and the Ambassador tells me it has actually been a conversation starter, as many of the Turkmen who visit the Embassy initially think it is a painting of their country and are surprised to learn it is a painting of eastern Utah.
+I count myself fortunate to have had over twenty solo exhibitions of my work over the course of my career to date, and to have had work appear in dozens of group exhibitions around the country, including shows at such august venues as the Gilcrease Museum, Albuquerque Museum, Laguna Art Museum, National Museum of Wildlife Art, and Salmagundi Club in NYC.
+I have also been privileged to have one of my paintings in the U.S. State Department's "Art in the Embassies" program.
+The piece spent two years in the U.S. Embassy in Turkmenistan, and the Ambassador tells me it has actually been a conversation starter, as many of the Turkmen who visit the Embassy initially think it is a painting of their country and are surprised to learn it is a painting of eastern Utah.
 Art in the service of diplomacy - who'd have thought it?